Farming roots for free range egg supplier – The Lakes Free Range Egg Company

 Our aim: To profitably supply free range and organic shell egg, packed to the highest standards and adhering to leading animal welfare, ethical and environmental principles.

 As industry pioneers, ‘The Lakes’ took on a packing station and capitalised on the rich abundance of animal husbandry skills in the area, encouraging other local farmers to supply free range eggs to the egg packing facilities.

 As innovators, ‘The Lakes’ was first to ‘enrich’ ranges with tree planting and remains the only packer ensuring all producers have biodiversity action plans.

 Our environmental and animal welfare principals and quality production enabled us to secure customers like McDonald’s.
 That was over a decade ago and we are proud still to be working closely with them today.

-Continuing to expand we have built new, state of the art facilities that are set to be the UK’s first carbon neutral egg packing factory attracting new retail customers who share the same principles – these include Booths, Sainsbury’s. and Tesco.
+Continuing to expand, we built new, state of the art facilities that have a very low carbon footprint which helped attract new retail customers who share the same principles – including Booths, Sainsbury’s. and Tesco.